Anant/Cassandra.Realtime/other-examples/flow-1/README.md

 #### PRE-STEP download datastax kafka connector
 https://downloads.datastax.com/#akc

 place `kafka-connect-dse-1.3.1.jar` next to this `README.md` file, because `docker-compose.yml` file expects to find it there.
+**NOTE** perhaps this is outdated, and need to change the docker-compose file to reflect this comment TODO

 In gitpod, you can drag this file into the file explorer from your desktop.